How to Start Flipping Furniture With No Money

 Now, you can start investing in the business.

 Then we started to shop more — but we reimbursed ourselves for gas, which was our biggest expense.
-Next, we identified three thrift stores as our go-to places and made a point of visiting at least two of the three once or twice a week.
-We joined more Facebook Marketplace groups both for selling items and learning about how to sell better.
+Next, we identified three thrift stores as our go-to places for furniture and home decor to thrift.
+Each week, we visited at least two of the three once a week, minimum.
+And we joined more Facebook Marketplace groups both for selling items and learning about how to sell better.

-We also opened a dedicated bank account for Zelle and Venmo payments because we would need to pay income taxes (we are not tax experts but you probably will be shocked at how soon you will have to start paying taxes!).
-Finally, we started using the business account debit card for as many expenses as possible, so that now the business was pretty much self-funded.
+We also opened a dedicated business bank account for Zelle and Venmo payments to deal with income taxes.
+We are not tax experts but you probably will be shocked at how soon you have to start paying taxes!
+Related, we started using the business account debit card for as many expenses as possible, so that now the business was pretty much self-funded.
 In our case, we had actually made $500 profit by the end of our first month (off about $800 in total sales).
 We also began to track our expenses, and we had spent about $200 on expenses.
 We were definitely learning how to start an upcycling business on the go, but some of these lessons were really valuable.

 Why not just keep the profits?